Terfno/ReXeTeXeR/README.md

 ```sh
 $ make exec
 ```
-After run this command, your terminal will connect to the container.
+After running this command, your terminal will connect to the container.
 The following commands are executed in a container.

 ### 3. Launch auto compile script